Skip to main content

 8 mentions Positive Neutral Negative

-Overall, the game's stability is characterized by a mix of bugs and glitches that, while occasionally disruptive, do not significantly hinder gameplay.
-Players report that the experience remains enjoyable, particularly in multiplayer, despite some frustrating loading times and server issues.
-The mechanics and movement are generally smooth, contributing to the fun, but improvements are needed for a more polished experience.
+Overall, the game's stability is characterized by a mix of bugs and glitches that, while sometimes annoying, do not significantly hinder gameplay.
+Players report that the experience remains enjoyable, particularly in multiplayer, despite occasional issues with loading times and server functionality.
+While there is potential for improvement, many find the quirks add a humorous element to the game.

 • “It's alright if it weren't too buggy and the loading is annoying.”